 If you’d like to share a certificate from a scanned smart card either from a Scan (as above) or from viewing inserted certificates via the Main Interface, you may do so by tapping “Email Certificates” in the top-right of the Certificates Screen.
 If emailing while viewing the Certificates Screen redirected from a Scan, all certificates stored on the card will appear in the draft; if emailing after insertion and accessing the Certificates Screen from the Main Interface, only inserted certificates will appear.
 Again, to access certificates after insertion, tap the reader with the associated certificate identities on the Main Interface to view a list of certificates inserted with that reader:

 After tapping the “Email Certificates” button, a Mail draft will appear.

 Use this draft as you would the Mail app, using a secure email account to send when necessary, but take care to delete any certificates you do not wish to send by highlighting or moving your cursor in front of the file you wish to remove, then pressing backspace to delete the file as you would text.
 Any keyboard or mouse connected to your iOS or iPadOS device may also be used when editing this draft.

 Make sure to set up the built-in Mail app (i.e, add an email address in the Settings app and complete setup within Mail) before emailing certificates, as this feature requires a completed setup.
-If Mail is not set up, you will receive this error message when tapping the “Email Certificate” button:
+If Mail is not set up, you will receive an error message when tapping the “Email Certificate” button.

 If you select a certificate from the certificate screen, you can also view its certificate details.
 These details include: